CJohnston079/odin-rock-paper-scissors/README.md

 ### Setting up the game
 - ✔️ The player should see a pop-up on site load that asks for their name
-- ✔️ There should be an option to skip this step and assign a name of "player".
+- ✔️ There should be an option to skip this step and assign a name of "Player".
 - OPTIONAL: there could be an option to generate a random name from an array.
-- OPTIONAL: there could be an option to select game type, e.g. number of rounds to play.
+- ✔️ OPTIONAL: there could be an option to select game type, e.g. number of rounds to play.
 - OPTIONAL: there could be an option to select the speed of gameplay.

 ### Choosing a tool